Essential Oil Perfume Blends

 Juniper

-Middle notes account for the largest portion of the perfume at 50 percent.
+Middle notes account for the most significant portion of the perfume at 50 percent.
 They are known to last two to three hours after application.

 BASE NOTE: